-In this course we will discuss real world stylized facts and we will critically study the tools economists use to explain and model them.
+In this course we will discuss real world stylized facts and we will critically explore the tools economists use to explain and model them with the intention of providing useful policy outcomes.
 A clear connection will be made between empirical facts and the theoretical tools used to interpret them.
 In doing so we will discuss topics such as economic growth, inequality, consumer and producer behavior, markets and their failures, money, and the financial system.
 We will also deal with economic policy with a special emphasis on how governments and regulators can use fiscal and monetary policy tools to tackle phenomena such as unemployment, inflation, debt, and deficits.

 Throughout the course the student will gain a thorough acquaintance with the principles of economics.
-The student will understand the economic motives of consumers and producers, the market processes and macroeconomic developments, as well as the interdependencies between economic processes and the main features of economic policies.
+The student will understand the economic motives of consumers and producers, the market processes and macroeconomic developments, as well as the interdependencies between economic processes and the main features of public economic policy.